nats-io/nats.js/core/README.md

-You can use this module as a runtime agnostic dependency and implement functionality that uses a NATS client connection without binding your code to a particular JavaScript runtime.
-For example, the @nats-io/jetstream library depends on @nats-io/nats-core to implement all of its JetStream protocol.
+You can use this module as a runtime agnostic dependency and implement functionality that uses a NATS client connection without binding your code to a particular runtime.
+For example, the @nats-io/jetstream library depends on
+@nats-io/nats-core to implement all of its JetStream protocol.

 ## WebSocket Support